 (V) automobile insurance.

 (B) Job retention bonus.
-A refugee or asylee may be eligible for a job retention bonus of up to $100 per person in the family unit when he or she obtains employment within the first 90-calendar days of his or her arrival date in the U.S., and retains the employment through the end of the eighth-calendar month following arrival.
+A refugee or asylee may be eligible for a job retention bonus of up to $100 per person in the family unit when the refugee or asylee obtains employment within the first 150-calendar days of arriving in the U.S. and retains the employment through the end of the 10th-calendar month following arrival.
 To qualify for the bonus, the refugee or asylee must:

-(i) not have received an RCA cash assistance payment for every month of the eight-month eligibility period;
+(i) not have received an RCA cash assistance payment for every month of the 10-month eligibility period;

-(ii) submit proof he or she retained employment through the end of the eighth-calendar month;
+(ii) submit proof the refugee or asylee retained employment through the end of the 10th-calendar month;

 (iii) not re-apply for RCA following benefit closure based on earnings; and

-(iv) request the job retention bonus within 60-calendar days from the end of the eight-month eligibility period.
+(iv) request the job retention bonus within 60-calendar days from the end of the 10-month eligibility period.

 (3) Benefit denial or closure.
 The family unit's application may be denied or benefits closed when the family unit does not: